Last Updated on March 10, 2022 by Dave Farquhar

 Last and least is the ill-fated Scout coupler.
 It was only made for a few years from 1947 to 1953.
 The design was clever in that it still allowed for remote uncoupling while being cheaper to produce than the standard coupler.
 The problem was it wasn’t compatible with more expensive Lionel cars.
 That meant purchasers of those early Scout sets who later upgraded had to improvise with bits of wire, carve the side opposite the car until it fits the other type of knuckle, or cut off the Scout knuckles and install a 480-25 conversion assembly to run their old trains with their new ones.
 It was also less realistic.
 While Lionel’s standard knuckle coupler was much larger than scale-sized, the Scout coupler was even more so.

 If you want to run Scout and standard postwar Lionel cars together and you aren’t up for carving up the Scout coupler, get a cheap Scout car and remove one coupler, then put a Lionel 480-25 on that truck.
 Couple your Scout cars on one side of the conversion car and the standard cars on the other.
-Or get a cheap Scout car and a cheap car from the Cohn or MPC era and swap one truck between the two.
+Another option is to get a cheap Scout car and a cheap car from the Cohn or MPC era and swap one truck between the two.
+I installed a salvaged Scout truck on a damaged Lionel 6014 to make a conversion car that still retained a postwar feel.